AsyncGenerators/equals/README.md

 import equal from '@async-generators/equal');
 ```

-If is also posible to directly execute your [properly configured](https://stackoverflow.com/a/43694282/1657476) typescript with [ts-node](https://www.npmjs.com/package/ts-node):
+It is also possible to directly execute your [properly configured](https://stackoverflow.com/a/43694282/1657476) typescript with [ts-node](https://www.npmjs.com/package/ts-node):

 ```
 ts-node --harmony_async_iteration foo.ts